-- Non-cork midsole: Now people do use foams or other material instead of corks.
+- Non-cork midsole: Now people do use foam or other material instead of corks.

-- Two or three stitching and a number of nails may be needed to complete the process.
+- Two or three stitching and some nails may be needed to complete the process.

-- There may have multiple layers except the three soles.
+- There may have multiple layers except for the three soles.
 There can also be some foam.

 Welt-Cement & Mixed Construction

 This is the new sheriff in town.
-Not the good old Goodyear Welt, not cement, a mixed upgraded tech.
+Not the right old Goodyear Welt, not cement, a mixed upgraded tech.

 Traditional welt has a flaw:

-- When people need to bend, welt boots and shoes may eventually deform as it does not support bending.
+- When people need to bend, welt boots and shoes may eventually deform as it does not support turning.

 - Footwear giants are working to solve this problem by inventing their own techs.

-Wolverine used their own technology Contour Welt in a number of pairs.
-Currently there are many.
-Wolverine don’t necessarily explain the construction well.
+Wolverine used their own technology, Contour Welt in a number of pairs.
+Currently, there are many.
+Wolverine doesn’t necessarily explain the construction well.
 It just shows that the front part bends much.
-They use “individual compression pads” which absorbs shock and returns energy… maybe, it helps bend the front parts?
+They use “individual compression pads” which absorbs shock and returns energy… maybe, it helps to bend the front parts?

 Red Wing Cement-to-Welt

-Forefoot is cemented (the classic glue tech) and the heel uses double stitched welt construction.
-Stable and long lasting under the heel while flexible beneath rest of the foot.
+The forefoot is cemented (the classic glue tech) and the heel uses double stitched welt construction.
+Stable and long lasting under the heel while flexible beneath the rest of the foot.